intel-gpu/intel-gpu-i915-backports/docs/README_vanilla.md

 ## Dependencies

- These drivers have dependency on Intel® GPU firmware and few more kernel mode drivers may be needed based on specific use cases, platform, and distributions.
-Source code of additional drivers should be available at [Intel GPU](https://github.com/intel-gpu)
+ These drivers have a dependency on Intel® GPU firmware and few more kernel mode drivers may be needed based on specific use cases, platforms, and distributions.
+The source code of additional drivers should be available at [Intel GPU](https://github.com/intel-gpu)

 - [Intel® GPU firmware](https://github.com/intel-gpu/intel-gpu-firmware) - Firmware required by Intel® GPUs.